-The Australian Institute of Health and Welfare burden of disease analysis (AIHW 2016) examined the impact of around 200 fatal and non-fatal diseases and covers disease impact as well as death.
-Three indicators are used: total burden of disease (measured in disability-adjusted life years or DALY), fatal burden (measured in YLL) and non-fatal burden (measured in years spent living with a disability or YLD).
-The results showed:
+The Australian Burden of Disease Study examined the impact of around 200 fatal and non-fatal diseases and covers disease impact as well as death.
+Three indicators are used: total burden of disease (measured in disability-adjusted life years or DALY), fatal burden (measured in years of life lost from dying prematurely or YLL) and non-fatal burden (measured in years spent living with a disability or YLD).
+The results showed that in 2018:

-- Compared with non-Indigenous Australians the total disease burden (DALY) is 2.3 times higher for Indigenous Australians, the fatal burden (YLL) is 2.7 times higher for Indigenous Australians, and the non-fatal burden (YLD) is 2 times higher for Indigenous Australians.
+- Compared with non-Indigenous Australians the total disease burden (DALY) is 2.3 times higher for Indigenous Australians, the fatal burden (YLL) is 2.5 times higher for Indigenous Australians, and the non-fatal burden (YLD) is 2.1 times higher for Indigenous Australians (AIHW 2022).

 The Practice Incentives Program Indigenous Health Incentive (PIP IHI) was introduced in 2010 to support health services to provide improved and more targeted care to Indigenous Australian patients.
 The introduction of the PIP IHI has led to an increase in the number of health checks provided for Indigenous Australian patients with chronic disease and better access to prescription medicines.
-A review of the PIP IHI, currently underway, aims to improve the efficiency and effectiveness of the PIP IHI to support general practices to provide culturally appropriate health care to Indigenous Australians with chronic disease.
-The Department of Health is finalising the PIP IHI review and will provide advice to the government upon its completion.
+Following a national consultation process involving 68 stakeholders and 26 written submissions from peak bodies and health service providers, the Australian Government announced changes to the PIP IHI.
+These changes are intended to improve continuity of care and health outcomes for Indigenous Australians with chronic disease and streamline administrative requirements for practices (Department of Health 2021).

-- Provision of care through mainstream services is associated with worse health outcomes for Indigenous Australians because mainstream services provide a less comprehensive and less integrated approach.
+- Provision of care through mainstream services is likely to be associated with worse health outcomes for Indigenous Australians because mainstream services provide a less comprehensive and less integrated approach.

 - Indigenous Australians may face financial difficulties in accessing mainstream services, and if reliance were to be placed on mainstream services in lieu of ACCHSs, reduced attendance and adherence to treatment is highly likely due to services that may not meet their cultural needs and expectations.

-The findings outlined above indicate the following about reducing avoidable deaths:
+The findings indicate the following about reducing avoidable deaths:

 - Improvements in avoidable mortality rates are partly a result of advances in health care delivery and improved inter-sectoral services.